What are your hours?

 How far apart should I plant my northern hazels?

 Northern hazels are smaller than their European counterparts.
 They grow 3-4m (9-12 feet) tall and spread 3-7m (9-16) feet.
-Click here to see more about northern hazel spacing.
+Click here to see more about spacing planting plans for northern hazel.

 Do I need to prune my trees?